mit-pdos/sigmaos/cpython3.11/Doc/reference/compound_stmts.rst

    Classes may be decorated with any valid :token:`~python-grammar:assignment_expression`.
 Previously, the grammar was much more restrictive; see :pep:`614` for details.

-A list of :ref:`type parameters <type-params>` may be given in square brackets immediately after the class's name.
-This indicates to static type checkers that the class is generic.
-At runtime, the type parameters can be retrieved from the class's :attr:`~type.__type_params__` attribute.
-See :ref:`generic-classes` for more.

-.. versionchanged:: 3.12
-   Type parameter lists are new in Python 3.12.

 **Programmer's note:** Variables defined in the class definition are class attributes; they are shared by instances.
 Instance attributes can be set in a